I'm Alive (Celine Dion song): Composition

 "I'm Alive" was written by Kristian Lundin and Andreas Carlsson and produced by Lundin.
-They had worked with Dion before, writing her 1999 hit "That's the Way It Is".
-Additional production was handled by Ric Wake and Richie Jones.
-It is a midtempo song, where Dion declares she is alive, fulfilled as a mother, and in love.
+They had previously collaborated with Dion on her 1999 hit "That's the Way It Is".
+Additional production was provided by Ric Wake and Richie Jones.
+It is a midtempo track in which Dion declares she is alive, fulfilled as a mother, and in love.
+The song has been described as pop and dance-pop, beginning as a ballad before shifting into an "uplifting uptempo song about the joy of motherhood".

 The song is written in the key of E major with a moderate tempo of 104 beats per minute.
-Dion's vocals span from A_{3} to D_{5} in the song.
-At the two-and-three-quarter minute mark, the song modulates up a whole-step higher to the key of F Major.
+Dion's vocals span from A_{3} to D_{5}.
+At approximately the two-minute-and-forty-five-second mark, the song modulates up a whole step to the key of F major.

 Critical reception

+"I'm Alive" received positive reviews from music critics, who praised its upbeat tone and strong vocal performance.
 While reviewing the Stuart Little 2 soundtrack, William Ruhlmann of AllMusic wrote that "Dion occupies the position taken by Trisha Yearwood on the soundtrack to Stuart Little in 1999, singing an upbeat rhythm number".
-Another editor, Stephen Thomas Erlewine called the song uplifting and highlighted it; in his review for album he called the song a "hitworthy uptempo gem".
-ABC's RollerCoaster review was positive, commenting that "this is the type of music you play in the background when you're having a good laugh with friends or a nice tea with family.
+Another AllMusic editor, Stephen Thomas Erlewine, described the track as uplifting and singled it out; in his album review, he called it a "hitworthy uptempo gem".
+ABC's RollerCoaster review was also positive, stating that "this is the type of music you play in the background when you're having a good laugh with friends or a nice tea with family.
 It's the kind of song you sing along to and slowly get wrapped in it".

-Chuck Taylor from Billboard said that "I'm Alive" demonstrates a stylistic "left turn, with its throbbing tribal rhythms and a loose, sky-grazing vocal from Dion".
-The "percolating" Humberto Gatica mix "adds juice" to the album version, while the uptempo Wake up mix, with assistance from Ric Wake and Richie Jones, is Dion's most "inspired and festive" remix to date, with Blondie's "Heart of Glass" woven into the beat to "splendid effect".
+Chuck Taylor from Billboard wrote that "I'm Alive" marks a stylistic "left turn, with its throbbing tribal rhythms and a loose, sky-grazing vocal from Dion".
+He added that the "percolating" Humberto Gatica mix "adds juice" to the album version, while the uptempo Wake Up mix, created with Ric Wake and Richie Jones, is Dion's most "inspired and festive" remix to date, weaving Blondie's "Heart of Glass" into the beat to "splendid effect".

-Neal Sky of Pop Dirt named it a "bubblegum-radio-song".
-Sal Cinquemani of Slant Magazine called it one of "the album's standout tracks", naming it "an uplifting midtempo number".
-Christopher Smith from TalkAboutPopMusic said that Dion is "full of energy and blasting her way forward with confidence is the order of the day".
+Neal Sky of Pop Dirt called the track a "bubblegum-radio-song".
+Sal Cinquemani of Slant Magazine named it one of "the album's standout tracks", calling it "an uplifting midtempo number".
+Christopher Smith from TalkAboutPopMusic wrote that Dion is "full of energy and blasting her way forward with confidence is the order of the day".
 He added that it "could almost be declared as her signature, biographical anthem, if it were not for all those mega hits of the 90s".